-- no data hazards exist with any currently executing operations - the FMAC pipeline is available (no short vector CDP is executing and no double-precision multiply is in the first cycle of the multiply operation) - no short vector operation with unissued iterations is currently executing in either the FMAC or DS pipeline.
+- No data hazards exist with any currently executing operations - The FMAC pipeline is available.
+The pipeline is available if no short vector CDP is executing and no double-precision multiply is in the first cycle of the multiply operation. - No short vector operation with unissued iterations is currently executing in either the FMAC or DS pipeline.